 The issue of mass-producing insect kibble continues when we look at the space we need to rear insects in.
 The space to rear insects is far less than to nurture farm animals but still poses a challenge.

 Each stage of an insect’s lifecycle has to be carried out in a separate enclosure.
-The climate needed for raising pupa is different than the climate needed for raising larvae.
+The climate needed for raising pupa differs from that needed for raising larvae.
 Similarly, the nutritional requirements of eggs are different than larvae.
 Considering all of this, it is no wonder that production is slow.

 Shelf-Life of Insects